deedeecx330/skyhook/README.md

 ```

 # Requirements
-The only requirement for running skyhook is the ipfs-api module for Python 3, which can be installed by running:
+The only requirement for running Skyhook is the ipfs-api module for Python 3, which can be installed by running:

 ```
 pip3 install ipfs-api